lso2/wp-fast-remote-deploy/README.md

 - Run the script by double-clicking the .bat file.
 It will open a CMD window which will show you the progress and details.

 #### Bonus:
-- Add the right-click menu by double-clicking `/_scripts/_right-click-menu/install-folder-name-changer-menu-item.bat` for quick switching of plugin/theme folders
+- Add the auto-detecting right-click menu by double-clicking `/_scripts/_right-click-menu/install-auto-detect-folder-switcher.bat` for instant switching with intelligent type detection
-- Switch between theme/plugin mode either by editing config or double-clicking on `/scripts/switch-to-plugin-type.bat`
+- Manual type switchers still available: `/_scripts/_advanced/type switcher/switch-to-plugin-type.bat` and `/_scripts/_advanced/type switcher/switch-to-theme-type.bat` - move to the root of the `_scripts` folder before using so it works.

 ## Version Management